tamnguyenbbt/Okapi/README.md

 * Report directory is set via configuration (see Configuration section)

-* When no implementation is provided, or none of the nuget packages listed above has been installed, Okapi does not perform reporting.
+* When no implementation is provided, or none of the NuGet packages listed above has been installed, Okapi does not perform reporting.

 ### Inject Okapi Interface Implementations (Optional and Obsolete)